 Answer: Yes, as long as you originally obtained a USDA 502 Guarantee loan (regardless of the lender or bank currently servicing your USDA loan) we can help you.
 We often receive calls from USDA homeowners that have their RD loan currently serviced by Chase, Bank Of America, SunTrust, Regions, US Bank, etc. Many of these banks and lenders do not offer the USDA Refinance programs.

 Question: How do the closing costs work for the USDA refinance, how much money do I need to plan to bring to closing?
 T. Ruben –Columbia, South Carolina

-Answer: All closing costs, tax and insurance escrows plus the new 1.0% USDA guarantee fee can be rolled into the new loan if the homeowner likes.
-There is no out of pocket costs to the homeowner.
+Answer: All closing costs, tax, and insurance escrows plus the new 1.0% USDA guarantee fee can be rolled into the new loan if the homeowner likes.
+There are no out-of-pocket costs to the homeowner.